jepa/cocos_mpa/README.md

 - Results for each scenario and species
 - *mini report* with methods, results and description of results

+## Specific outputs
+- Estimates of changes in biomass of pelagic fishery species under future climate scenarios.
+- Estimates of potential biomass gains for tuna species resulting from the implementation and expansion of the ACMC.
+- Maps of potential climate refuges and areas of high climate impacts within the ACMC.

 # Methodology

 - Develop different scenarios with Taylor and MarViva